cubeta-io/cubeta-starter/docs/usage.md

  > yes
 ```

+> [!note]
+> You have to run `php artisan cubeta:install auth` if you'd like to create an authentication controller for your actor

 Now you will notice that the there is multiple files generated and some changes in your project files:

 1. **RolesPermissionsEnum.php** (basically in `app/Enums` Directory )